CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/oracles.md

             ```

 - `last_prices_packed` stores the latest prices of all coins, packaging them into a single variable.
-To access these prices, they must be unpacked using the `_unpack_prices` method.
+When using the prices, they must be unpacked using the `_unpack_prices` method.

-- `price_oracle_packed` consolidates the moving averages of the coins in a three-coin pool.
+- `price_oracle_packed` stores the moving average values of the coins.
 This variable includes two values: the first represents the moving average for coin(1) relative to coin(0), and the second represents the moving average for coin(2) relative to coin(0).
+The `price_oracle` method unpacks these values and return the price oracle of the coin at index `k`.

 - `price_scale_packed` functions similarly by packing the price scales of coin 1 and 2 with respect to coin 0.
-The `price_scale` method unpacks these values and returns the price scale at index `k`.
+The `price_scale` method unpacks these values and returns the price scale of the coin at index `k`.

 - `last_prices_timestamp` marks the timestamp when the `price_oracle` for a coin was last updated.